‹ View all blog articles

 Author:

-Google AdWords is a complex advertising platform.
-So before you can make improvements to your campaigns, you'll need to understand how things like Click Through Rates, Quality Scores and even SEO affect their performance.
+Google Ads (formerly AdWords) is a powerful but complex advertising platform.
+So before you can make improvements to your campaigns, you'll need to understand how things like Click Through Rates (CTR), Quality Scores and even your website's SEO affect campaign performance.

 What is Click Through Rate (CTR)